tari/taricorp.net/content/posts/2023/video-squisher/index.md

 ### Sending file data

 There's one problem with the idea of using server-sent events: the [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/EventSource) constructor provided by web browsers for the client to open a connection doesn't offer any way to send data alongside the original request, which I need in order to upload a file to be processed.
-Conveniently, others have noticed the same limitation and worked around it in the form of the [`fetch-event-source`](https://www.npmjs.com/package/@microsoft/fetch-event-source) package which clearly describes the limitations of the standard `EventSource`, saving me some explanation:
+Conveniently, others have noticed the same limitation and worked around it in the form of the [`fetch-event-source`](https://www.npmjs.com/package/@microsoft/fetch-event-source) package which also describes the limitations of the standard `EventSource`, saving me some explanation:

 > * You cannot pass in a request body: you have to encode all the
 >   information necessary to execute the request inside the URL, which is